tobsirl/prometheus/README.md

   - How long the job took to run
   - Overall time
   - Time at which job last completed (success or failure)

+### Library Instrumentation

+- Libraries should expose metrics that are useful to the application that uses them.
+- Depending on how heavy the library is, track:
+  - Internal Errors
+  - Latency time within the library itself
+- If a libary is used to access some resources outside of the process then at least track the overall query count and latency.